bbauska/W3Cx-2of5/README.md

 There is no reliable rule for which CSS properties are inheritable by default and which are not.
-However, generally, the properties associated with positioning and layout are *not* inherited.
+However, generally, the properties associated with positioning and layout are <i>not</i> inherited.
 Likewise, the decorative properties (borders, background images, etc.) do not inherit.
  Most properties that begin with text- or font- inherit.